 Giovanna Mingarelli, technology entrepreneur

-Erum Hasan and Nisreen Ismail, Syrian refugee sponsor and former refugee
+Erum Hasan et Nisreen Ismail, Syrian refugee sponsor and former refugee

 Désirée McGraw, Director of Pearson College – United World Colleges